 Oliver N. Schipper, MD

-The Anderson Clinic is excited to welcome Dr. Schipper!
-He was highly recruited from the top orthopaedic foot and ankle surgery fellowship OrthoCarolina Foot & Ankle Institute.
+Dr. Schipper completed his medical education at the Georgetown University School of Medicine and attended the University of Chicago for orthopaedic surgery residency.
+He then completed his orthopaedic foot and ankle surgery training at the OrthoCarolina Foot & Ankle Institute.
 There he assisted in the care of professional athletes and performed a variety of orthopaedic foot and ankle procedures including primary and revision ankle replacements.
 He also managed all forms of foot and ankle trauma, including tibial, pilon, ankle, calcaneal, talus, and foot fractures.

-Dr. Schipper completed his medical education at the Georgetown University School of Medicine and attended the University of Chicago for orthopaedic surgery residency.
-He is a member of the American Orthopaedic Foot and Ankle Society (AOFAS) and American Academy of Orthopaedic Surgeons.
+He is a member of the American Orthopaedic Foot and Ankle Society (AOFAS) and American Academy of Orthopaedic Surgeons and an elected member of the Young Physicians Committee.
 He has presented both regionally and nationally, including the AOFAS annual conference and at the American Academy of Orthopaedic Surgeons.

 Dr. Schipper believes in empowering patients to make the best decision for their life situation.
 No two patients are alike and therefore each management plan must be tailored to the expectations and needs of each individual patient.

 1. Schipper ON, Jones CP.
 Primary Subtalar Arthrodesis for Acute Intra-articular Displaced Calcaneal Fractures.

 2. Schipper ON, Wimmer M, Porzal R, Haddad SL.
 Early Onset Osteolysis In Total Ankle Arthroplasty: A Critical Analysis of Both Biochemical and Biomechanical Factors.
 Received $100,000 OREF Grant for Ankle Arthroplasty Research.